OpenAPITools/openapi-generator/samples/client/petstore/go/go-petstore/docs/TypeHolderDefault.md

 ### NewTypeHolderDefault

-`func NewTypeHolderDefault(StringItem string, NumberItem float32, IntegerItem int32, BoolItem bool, ArrayItem []int32, ) *TypeHolderDefault`
+`func NewTypeHolderDefault(stringItem string, numberItem float32, integerItem int32, boolItem bool, arrayItem []int32, ) *TypeHolderDefault`

 NewTypeHolderDefault instantiates a new TypeHolderDefault object This constructor will assign default values to properties that have it defined,